OpenBanboo/translane/scnn_remaster/README.md

 ## Data preparation

 ### Tusimple
-The dataset is available in [here](https://github.com/TuSimple/tusimple-benchmark/issues/3).
+Download dataset is from [here](https://github.com/TuSimple/tusimple-benchmark/issues/3).
 Please download and unzip the files in one folder, which later is represented as `Tusimple_path`.
 Then modify the path of `Tusimple_path` in `config.py`.
 ```
 Tusimple_path
 ├── clips